 From these findings, the study is able to establish that machine translation struggles to decipher context, which results in errors in word choice and lack of proper technical language; displays inconsistency in its errors, and lacks the capability to learn.
 Such individual findings led to the overall conclusion that Google Translate—and thus machine translation—performs below the level of an average non-native speaker of Spanish.

 Howell, Nicole, "Applying Linguistics: Analyzing the Differences Between Human and Machine Translation of Selected Texts" (2016).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 940.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.